ArthropodAssault/PureCrystal-1.1/README.md

 The giga drain TM can be found on the 6th floor of the Olivine Lighthouse.
 Erika also gives the TM.

-Graveler and Golem now learn rock slide.
-Graveler will learn it if it evolves from geodude at level 25.
-Otherwise, it can be learned as golem at level 32.

-Typhlosion now learns flamethrower once it evolves from quilava at level 36.
-Quilava learns flame wheel at level 25.

-The metal coat can now be found
+The metal coat can now be found on the 5th floor of the Olivine Lighthouse.